PatrikAAberg/dmce/README.md

 ### Optional entries in .dmceconfig

+#### Changing the type of traced variables
+The dmce trace probe normally cast all variables to uint64_t.
+However, a custom probe might want to use a different data type.
+Below is an example of how to change type to unsigned long:

+    DMCE_TRACE_VAR_TYPE:unsigned long

 #### Passing defines to dmce probes
 Sometimes it is useful to be able to pass custom information from the .dmceconfig file to the currently used probe.
 Below is an example: